nitzanpap/skill-bridge/README.md

 - All models themselves, and ML flow (including NLP, RAG, and similarity logic) were written by [Ran Sela](https://github.com/RanSela-033), [Bar Muller](https://github.com/Barm2), and [Bar Redel]().

+See the original jupiter notebooks for the models [in this repository](https://github.com/RanSela-033/Skill-Bridge_AI_tool).

 - Full-stack development, UI/UX, and DevOps were made by [Nitzan Papini](https://github.com/nitzanpap).

 ## Description